dcooney/instant-images/README.txt

 == Changelog ==

+= 4.0.0 - February 12, 2019 =

+* 4.0 adds Gutenberg support.
+You can now access instant images directly from inside the block editor.
+* NEW - Added Instant Images to Gutenberg as a Plugin Sidebar.
+* NEW - Added Gutenberg featured image support.
+* NEW - Added Gutenberg Create Image Block support.

+* UPDATE - Improved a11y (accessibility) of photo listing items.
+* UPDATE - Updated REST API methods to prefix function names.
+* UPDATE - Various other UI/UX enhancements.

+= 3.3.0 - January 10, 2019 =
+* UPDATE - Removed cURL usage for downloading images in place of core `copy()` PHP function.
+* NEW - Adding Axios for HTTP requests
+* NEW - Removing `/instant-images` folder in uploads directory on plugin de-activation.
+* FIX - Added fix for directory permission issue when creating `uploads/instant-images`.

 = 3.2.1 - September 25, 2018 =
 * NEW - Added Instant Images to media upload tabs.
 You can now upload a photo and insert it into a page or page immediately.
 Please note, this is currently not working with the Gutenberg editor.